WWE News: Future Brock Lesnar ‘Raw’ Appearance Revealed And It May Be A ‘SummerSlam’ Spoiler

 Ever since Brock Lesnar re-signed with the WWE, various rumors have circulated as to the length of his contract.
 It was first rumored that the former UFC champion signed a new multi-year deal that would also allow him to compete in the UFC.
 Then it was rumored that he only signed a deal that would last through August of 2018.
 The contract details have never been released by Lesnar, Paul Heyman, or the WWE, so any publication stating that they know the details of Brock’s contract are just guessing or speculating on rumors.

 It’s very possible that “The Beast Incarnate” will remain with the WWE for quite some time.
-As the Inquisitrreported, it seems likely that Brock Lesnar will be fighting Daniel Cormier for the UFC Heavyweight Championship early next year, and it behooves both Dana White and Vince McMahon if Lesnar is still with the WWE for that event.
+As the Inquisitr reported, it seems likely that Brock Lesnar will be fighting Daniel Cormier for the UFC Heavyweight Championship early next year, and it behooves both Dana White and Vince McMahon if Lesnar is still with the WWE for that event.
 The two companies did a cross-promotional event in the past centered on Brock Lesnar, and they both benefited from that exposure.
 Moreover, Brock Lesnar competing in the UFC as the Universal champion seems like something that Vince McMahon would love.
 It would also be a history-making event, and the WWE loves to make history.

 #TheBeast vs. #TheBigDog. #SummerSlam #SDLive @BrockLesnar @WWERomanReigns pic.twitter.com/DlfXuBqCpu